zuozhenggh/learning-library/analytics-library/oas-new/self-service-data-prep/self-service-data-prep.md

     From the upper left, notice a  “ + “ icon in the script navigation panel.

     Review the items listed in the Script Navigation Panel.
-The Script Navigation Panel has recorded and made note of each modification we have made to the dataset.
+The Script Navigation Panel has recorded each modification we have made to the dataset.
 The modifications reside with the dataset and will be applied when the data source has been refreshed or appended.

     !["scriptnavigationpanel"](./images/scriptnavigationpanel.png )